-Although these pages are designed for use by 50plus service providers and helpers others are welcome to utilise the information whilst noting that it is provided without warranty and that much requires qualified interpretation.
+Although these pages are designed for use by 50plus service providers others are welcome to utilise the information whilst noting that it is provided without warranty and that much requires qualified interpretation.
 All copyright is acknowledged.

 In general the files will open in a new window or tab if double clicked.
 To obtain a download proceed as follows: